-David Shepherd CBE FRSA – British wildlife artist and conservationist
+David Shepherd CBE FRSA 1931 – 2017 British wildlife artist and conservationist

 As a small boy, David had only one ambition, to be a game warden.
 So after leaving school in 1949, he went to Kenya to follow his dream, only to be politely told that he was not wanted!
 Returning home with his dream in tatters, he faced two choices: ‘to drive buses or starve as an artist’.

-Rejected by the Slade School of Fine Art as having ‘no talent whatsoever’, it was by good fortune that he met Robin Goodwin, a professional artist, who took him under his wing, teaching him for three years, and to whom he owes his success.
+Rejected by the Slade School of Fine Art as having ‘no talent whatsoever’, it was by good fortune that he met Robin Goodwin, a professional artist, who took him under his wing, teaching him for three years, and to whom he owed his success.

-David started his career as an aviation artist and owes a great deal to the Services who commissioned paintings that took him all over the world.
+David started his career as an aviation artist and owed a great deal to the Services who commissioned paintings that took him all over the world.
 The RAF flew him from Mukulla in Aden to Kenya in 1960, which proved a turning point in his career when they commissioned his very first wildlife painting – a rhino on a runway – he never looked back.

 In 1984 he established the David Shepherd Wildlife Foundation (DSWF) to channel his own conservation efforts and to fund vital enforcement and community projects that continue to make a real difference to wildlife survival.
-To date, through his tireless efforts, and thanks to the generosity of the Foundation’s dedicated supporters, including artists from around the world, over £7 million has been given away directly in grants to keep key projects in Africa and Asia alive and operational.
+To date, through his tireless efforts, and thanks to the generosity of the Foundation’s dedicated supporters, including artists from around the world, over £8 million has been given away directly in grants to keep key projects in Africa and Asia alive and operational.

-His life as an artist and conservationist has featured in several TV programmes including the BBC’s ‘Man Who Loves Giants’ (1972) and ‘Last Train to Mulobezi’ (1974), Harleck’s ‘Elephants and Engines’ (1974), ‘In Search of Wildlife’ series for Thames (1988), ‘Naturewatch’ for Central TV (1990), and ‘This is Your Life’ (1990).
+His life as an artist and conservationist featured in several TV programmes including the BBC’s ‘Man Who Loves Giants’ (1972) and ‘Last Train to Mulobezi’ (1974), Harleck’s ‘Elephants and Engines’ (1974), ‘In Search of Wildlife’ series for Thames (1988), ‘Naturewatch’ for Central TV (1990), and ‘This is Your Life’ (1990).
 His books include ‘An Artist in Africa’ (1967), ‘The Man Who Loves Giants’ (1975), ‘A Brush with Steam’ (1983), ‘David Shepherd, The Man and His Paintings’ (1985), ‘David Shepherd, An Artist in Conservation’ (1992), ‘David Shepherd, My Painting Life’ and ‘Only One World’ (1995) and ‘Painting with David Shepherd’ (2004).